themuzzvolta/power.betfair/docs/en-US/Get-BetfairEvent.md

 ```

 ## DESCRIPTION
-Returns a list of Countries associated with the markets selected by the MarketFilter.
+Returns a list of Events (i.e, Reading vs.
+Man United) associated with the markets selected by the MarketFilter.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Get-Country -textQuery "AU"
+Get-BetfairEvent -eventIds "1"
 ```

+Get-BetfairEvent -eventIds "1"

 ## PARAMETERS